maker-ATOM/Trees-and-Graphs/README.md

     - Find bridges and articulation points.
     - Find augmented paths in a flow network.
     - Generate mazes.

+Utilizes recursive method to traverse the neighbor node of the current node.

+Algorithm:

+def bfsOfGraph(V,adj):
+    bfs = []  # List to store BFS traversal
+    visited = [False] * V  # Initialize visited array
+    queue = deque([0])  # Start BFS from node 0

+    while queue:
+        node = queue.popleft()
+        bfs.append(node)
+        visited[node] = True

+        for neighbor in adj[node]:
+            if not visited[neighbor]:
+                queue.append(neighbor)
+                visited[neighbor] = True

+    return bfs
 ```

 [Visualization](https://www.youtube.com/watch?v=NUgMa5coCoE)

+One of the traversal aspect is the discovery and finish time.
+Discovery time is the time stamp from the start of the traversal when the node is marked visited and finish time is the time stamp where the there are no more neighbors of the node and the is never going to be visited.
+Each jump from a node to another results in increment in time.

 **Breadth First Search**